Chase-Zhang/CTSAN/README.md

 * An overview of proposed CTSAN architecture.
 Panel (a) shows the network detail of the TSAN unit.
 Panel (b) is the input and output of a single TSAN unit.
 Panel (c) shows the forward process of CTSAN.
 * Only one set of TSAN parameter is trained during the backward propagation of CTSAN and then is used four times to construct a cascaded two-stage architecture in forward propagation of CTSAN.
+* PWC-Net is used as pixel-wise aligning module, while attention mechanism modules TSA, TSP and HEM are aimed at focus on some features which can improve reconstructed image quality.

 ![CTSAN](./img_display/CTSAN.png)

 ### Result and Significance

-* CTSAN has a stable performance in restoring lowest granulation contrast frames of TiO band captured by [NVST telescope](http://fso.ynao.ac.cn/index.aspx) with GLAO correction system, indicating our cascaded network may has the potential to maintain a stable performance in actual astronomical observation conditions, thus reduce the dependancy on Speckle Imaging that has a considerable computing costs.
+* CTSAN outperforms EDDNN and CSSTN in restoring five real solar AO images, and has a stable performance in restoring lowest granulation contrast frames of TiO band captured by [NVST telescope](http://fso.ynao.ac.cn/index.aspx) with GLAO correction system, indicating our cascaded network may has the potential to maintain a stable performance in actual astronomical observation conditions, thus decrease the dependancies on Speckle Imaging that has a considerable computing costs.

 ![results](./img_display/result_5th.png)